Noticing your Nespresso coffee doesn't taste as fresh, or your machine is brewing slower than usual?

 Limescale buildup is likely the culprit!

-Over time, minerals from water clog your machine, affecting both performance and coffee flavor.
+Over time, minerals from the water clog your machine, affecting both its performance and the flavor of your coffee.

 Quick Answer: How to descale a Nespresso machine